BetterDiscord/docs/docs/plugins/api/patcher.md

 # Patcher

 `Patcher` is a utility class for modifying existing functions.
-Instances are accessible through the [BdApi](./bdapi).
+Instance is accessible through the [BdApi](./bdapi).
 This is extremely useful for modifying the internals of Discord by adjusting return value or React renders, or arguments of internal functions.

 ## Properties